Becky Yang Hsu

 RESEARCH INTERESTS

 I study the social relationships that people take for granted as natural and ordinary.
-I am interested in questions about institutions, culture, and practices, and how these influence everyday rituals, social interactions, and social ties.
+My research is at the intersection of the sociology of religion, institutions, and the sociology of culture.
+I am interested in questions about practices, rituals, social interactions, and social ties.

 My first book, Borrowing Together: Microfinance and Cultivating Social Ties (Cambridge University Press, 2017), examines microfinance programs in rural China by focusing on how people thought about their debts in relation to their social ties and social standing.
 In the program designs, people were expected to repay debts when they had financial incentives.
 In short, I found that people repaid their debts to close family and friends, especially when they knew they needed the money.
 I also found that those with higher economic and political status were able to avoid repaying debts to the state because local administrators needed their help.